Jared284/security-portfolio/labs/03-cloud-security-monitoring/planning.md

 - This appeared to be an email endpoint or link-handling issue rather than an AWS alarm issue.
 - End-to-end SNS delivery was successfully validated after switching to a different email endpoint.
 - CloudTrail Event history was more reliable than CloudWatch log searching for quickly confirming the exact control-plane event name during detection engineering.
+- Attempting to build failed AWS console login detection provided useful insight into sign-in event structure, but it was not the best next implementation target for this phase compared with paired security group change detections.
 - Screenshot organization may still need cleanup depending on the final repo structure.

 ## Final Goal